 Notes: The range of readable variable addresses per query is limited to 20.
 A complete list of variables can be found in section ‘System and Macro variables’.
 For older controllers use the addresses in column ‘Legacy Variable’.
 It’s a good idea to start by reading variables in the 3xxx area.

-FIG 4: Read Haas NGC System or Macro Variables
+FIG 4: Read Haas System or Macro Variables

 WRITE SYSTEM OR MACRO VARIABLE